Karankawa people: Manners and customs

-Arts, athletics, and recreation
+Music

 The Karankawa possessed at least three musical instruments: a large gourd filled with stones, which was shaken to produce sound, a fluted piece of wood, which the Karankawa drew a stick over to produce sound, and a flute, which was softly blown.

+Sports

 The Karankawa practiced hatchet throwing, recreational brawls with knives, ball games, and wrestling matches.
 No gambling or guessing games seemed to have developed among the Karankawa.
 The Karankawa were also noted for their remarkable physical feats, such as continuing to fight after being wounded in battle, breaking ice with their bodies, and swimming in freezing water.

-Archery

-Their most notable skill was archery.
-The Karankawa made their own bows and arrows, and were renowned for great skill, whether standing on land or in calm or turbulent waters.
+The Karankawa excelled at archery and made their own bows and arrows, and were renowned for great skill, whether standing on land or in calm or turbulent waters.
 Their bows were made of red cedar wood, and they made them according to the height of each archer, reaching from the foot to the chin or eye.
 The bows were always kept in perfect repair.
 The arrows were about a yard long, tipped with steel, and fletched with wild goose feathers.
 Karankawa engaged in archery for hunting and as a recreational activity.
 They often shot at the mark or shot arrows perpendicularly into space.
 The shooting matches they held were lively and festive.
 Many young men were able to split in two the previous arrow in the target from a distance of at least 80 feet.

 Social institutions

 Tribal leadership

-The groups of Karankawa were commonly led by two chiefs - a civil government chief with a hereditary succession in the male lines, and a war chief, probably appointed by the civil government chief.
-No evidence of a confederacy, like that of the Caddo or Creeks, was found.
-The Karankawa were probably a loose-knit body living under separate chiefs only united by the common language and shared war expeditions.
+The groups of Karankawa were commonly led by two chiefs: a civil government chief with a hereditary succession in the male lines, and a war chief, probably appointed by the civil government chief.
+No evidence of a confederacy, like that of the Caddo or Muscogee, was found.
+The Karankawa were probably a loose-knit body living under separate chiefs, only united by the common language and shared war expeditions.

 The ritual to become a chief has been studied by 18th-century Spaniards.
 They have stated that a selection starts from many candidates, and each is injured by a comb created from the spines of a sea fish, long wounds being dug into their skin from the top of their heads to the soles of their feet and then tied to a pole for several days to either emerge thin or emaciated and close to death.
 While this description can indeed be a ritual to choose a chief, a diary of Fray Gaspar Jose De Solis states that he suspects these rituals could simply be a puberty rite or an initiation ritual to a brotherhood.